Skip to main content

 5. When do contractors disenroll a child and family if the 24-month eligibility ends in the middle of the program year?

-7. How should contractors notify the family if the family does not receive a full 24-month eligibility period because the child is no longer age-eligible?
+6. How should contractors notify the family if the family does not receive a full 24-month eligibility period because the child is no longer age-eligible?

-8. Is 24-month eligibility for a child or a family?
+7. Is 24-month eligibility for a child or a family?
 For example, if a 4-year-old enrolled in the 2022–23 program year and a sibling is eligible to enroll for the 2023–24 program year do contractors need to collect new enrollment information and have different eligibility timelines for both children?

-When an additional sibling is enrolled in California State Preschool Program (CSPP), contractors must collect the required documentation for the sibling (including another eligibility factor if the first child is enrolled under a child-specific eligibility category [exceptional needs, child protective services or at-risk]) and the sibling would be added on to the original 24-month period beginning when the first child was enrolled in CSPP.
+When an additional sibling is enrolled in CSPP, contractors must collect the required documentation for the sibling (including another eligibility factor if the first child is enrolled under a child-specific eligibility category [exceptional needs, child protective services or at-risk]) and the sibling would be added on to the original 24-month period beginning when the first child was enrolled in CSPP.
 In this example, both children would have eligibility until the end of the 2023–24 program year and the younger sibling would need to be recertified before the beginning of the 2024–25 program year to continue in CSPP.
 As a reminder to contractors, parents can voluntarily request to recertify at any time, including when adding a new sibling to the certification.

-10. Do families enrolled on the basis of seeking employment get certified for 24-month eligibility?
+8. Do families enrolled on the basis of seeking employment get certified for 24-month eligibility?

-11. Do families need to submit additional documentation after the first 12 months of their certification in order to receive the full 24-month eligibility?
+9. Do families need to submit additional documentation after the first 12 months of their certification in order to receive the full 24-month eligibility?

 No, once families are certified for services they receive 24-month eligibility.
 No additional documentation is required to receive the full 24-month certification.

-12. If families exceed the income guidelines during their 24-month eligibility, are they still required to notify the contractor if their income exceeds the income threshold?
+10. If families exceed the income guidelines during their 24-month eligibility, are they still required to notify the contractor if their income exceeds the income threshold?

-13. With 24-month eligibility can families choose to keep their child enrolled in CSPP rather than go to kindergarten?
+11. With 24-month eligibility can families choose to keep their child enrolled in CSPP rather than go to kindergarten?

 Return to Top

-Children with Exceptional Needs Eligibility
+Children with Exceptional Needs Eligibility and Priority

 1. How are children with exceptional needs prioritized?